sauce-archives/isign/README.rst

 All the libraries and tools that ``isign`` needs to run will work on both Linux and Mac OS X. However, you will need a Mac to export your Apple developer credentials.

-You'll need an Apple Developer Account.
-Obtaining everything you need is beyond the scope of this documentation, but if you're already making apps in XCode and running them on real iOS devices, you have everything you need.
+If you're like most iOS developers, credentials are confusing -- if so check out the `documentation on credentials <https://github.com/saucelabs/isign/blob/master/docs/credentials.rst>`__ on Github.

 You should have a key and certificate in
 `Keychain Access <https://en.wikipedia.org/wiki/Keychain_(software)>`__,
 and a provisioning profile associated with that certificate, that you can use to sign iOS apps for one or more of your own iOS devices.

-**Caution:** We're going to be exporting important and private information!
-Keep these files secure, especially your private key.

-In Keychain Access, open the *Keys*.
-Find the key you use to sign apps.
-Your certificate will appear as a "descendant" of this key.
+In Keychain Access, open the *Certificates*.
+Find the certificate you use to sign apps.
 Right click on it and export the key as a ``.p12`` file, let's say ``Certificates.p12``.
 If Keychain asks you for a password to protect this file, just leave it blank.

-Next, let's use openssl to split that into a PEM cert and a PEM key.
+Next, let's extract the key and certificate you need, into a standard PEM format:

 .. code::

-  $ openssl pkcs12 -in Certificates.p12 -out certificate.pem -clcerts -nokeys
-  $ openssl pkcs12 -in Certificates.p12 -out key.pem -nocerts -nodes
-  $ chmod 400 key.pem
-  $ rm Certificates.p12
+  $ ./export_creds.sh ~/Certificates.p12

+If you get prompted for a password, just press ``Return``.

+By default, ``export_creds.sh`` will put these files into ``~/.isign``, which is the standard place to put ``isign`` configuration files.

-Download a provisioning profile from the Apple Developer Portal that uses the same certificate, and call it ``isign.mobileprovision``.
+Finally, you need a provisioning profile from the Apple Developer Portal that uses the same certificate.
+If you've never dealt with this, the provisioning profile is what tells the phone that you Apple has okayed you installing apps onto this particular phone.

-Now, you have all the credentials to re-sign apps.
-Let's put them in the right place now.

-On the machine where you intend to re-sign apps, make the ``~/.isign`` directory, and put all three files there.
-Once again, ensure that the key file is not world-readable, probably by ``chmod 400 key.pem``.
-The end result might look like this:
+If you develop with XCode, you might have a provisioning profile already.
+On the Mac where you develop with XCode, try running the ``guess_mobileprovision.sh`` script.
+If you typically have only a few provisioning profiles and install on one phone, it might find it.

+Anyway, once you have a ``.mobileprovision`` file, move it to ``~/.isign/isign.mobileprovision``.

+The end result should look like this:

 .. code::